iambumblehead/json-locale/README.md

 ### OVERVIEW:

 The [official Unicode ldml-JSON][1] files are provided here.
-These files provide **standardised** format descriptors for display of times, dates, currencies, etc., using the Unicode standard.
+These files provide **standardised** format descriptors for display of times, dates, currencies, etc., using the [Unicode standard][5].
 Additional scripts included help you generate new collections of JSON files that contain needed data only.

 The benefits of libraries that follow the Unicode Standard for number and date formatting:
  * compatible with other systems that follow the standard